Translational Cellular Therapies

 The Uslu Laboratory (AG Uslu)

 We are building a dynamic, international, and collaborative team at the Department of Dermatology, University Hospital Würzburg.
-Together, we push the boundaries of science to make cellular immunotherapy work where it is needed most: solid tumors with a focus on melanoma.
+Together, we push the boundaries of science to make cellular immunotherapy work where it is needed most: solid tumors with a focus on dermatological malignancies.

 What is CAR/TCR T Cell Therapy?